BluPix/klipper_macros/README.md

 # klipper_macros for Voron Trident/V2/V0
 WORK IN PROGRESS

-These are my macros for my Voron V0.1 and Trident, but it should also work on Voron V2.4.
+These are my macros for my Voron V0.1 and Trident, but should work on any enclosed 3d printer like the Voron V2.4.
 Functions:
 * I don't have to change anything, the same macro works on both printers.
 * Filament can be changed on a cold printer, no need to preheat the nozzle.